hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **How It's Useful**:
 We often underestimate the role of influence and inspiration on art, and the way that [everything is a remix](https://www.everythingisaremix.info/watch-the-series).
 All art is based on other art in some way; [people learn by imitation and copying](https://journals.sagepub.com/doi/full/10.1177/1354067X13515936); Homer, Shakespeare, and Van Gogh were all working from specific traditions and building from previous examples, specific to their times and places; the idea of the genius artist that invents everything from scratch is a myth.
+All art, in some way, draws from previous art.

 **The Subtext**: Training a model on data is a completely valid thing to do.

 **How It's Misleading**:
 To say that an "AI" algorithm works "just like" how a person does is wrong and misleading.
 [Computers are not people, and humans are not CPUs.](/2022/09/04/computationalism.html) We are not explainable by algorithms, and we have a higher moral status than machines.
 Even the term [machine learning is misleading](https://arxiv.org/abs/2104.12871) when it leads people to equate ML with human learning.
 To say that "it's just like how humans learn" dismisses legitimate concerns with the ways these algorithms process data—and, besides, there are limits on when it's ok for humans to copy.

 # Sampling and Collage